Challenge

 • Prepare prevention systems to address the needs of people who face disparities in accessing culturally and linguistically responsive and effective substance misuse services

-• Help grantees develop strategic plans that link identified prevention risk factors to clear and measurable outcomes
+• Help grantees develop strategic plans that link identified prevention risk and protective factors to clear and measurable outcomes

 • Evaluate the effectiveness of prevention efforts implemented